Bringing AI into hardware design reviews

 Bringing AI into production workflows

 Today, AllSpice supports thousands of engineers across Fortune 50 companies, hyperscalers, and some of the most innovative teams in the world.
-With DRCY, teams can bring AI directly into their design review process, to raise the quality bar without increasing headcount.

 We believe the future of hardware belongs to teams that stay focused on what really matters: design excellence, development speed, and advancing frontier technology.